LowerMyCommercialTax

 How to Make Sure You Never Miss It Again

-If you want to handle it yourself, at minimum:
+If you prefer to handle it yourself going forward:

-- Set a recurring calendar reminder for April 1 every year (not May 15 — give yourself a buffer)
+• Set a recurring calendar reminder for April 1 every year — not May 15.
+Give yourself six weeks of buffer.

-- Bookmark your county appraisal district’s online filing portal
+• Bookmark your county CAD’s online filing portal and confirm it works before protest season.

-The protest deadline is one of those things where being a few days late costs real money.
-Get set up with us for next year so you don’t lose another dollar, or read more about how our process works.
+The protest deadline is one of those things where being a few days late costs you real money for a full year.
+Set up your 2027 protest now so you don’t lose another dollar, or read our full guide on how the Texas protest process works.

 Ready to protest your assessment?